AdobeDocs/campaign-classic.pt-BR/help/workflow/using/how-to-use-workflow-data.md

 ### Compactação ou criptografia de um arquivo {#zipping-or-encrypting-a-file}

 O Adobe Campaign permite exportar arquivos compactados ou criptografados.
-Ao definir uma exportação por meio da atividade **[!UICONTROL Data extraction (file)]**, é possível definir um pós-processamento para compactar ou criptografar o arquivo.
+When defining an export through a **[!UICONTROL Data extraction (file)]** activity, you can define a post-processing to zip or to encrypt the file.

 Para fazer isso: